 Being exposed to sharps (needles) or body fluids means that another person's blood or other body fluid touches your body.
 Exposure may occur:

-Exposure can put you at risk for infection.
+Exposure can put you at risk of infection.

 After you have been exposed, wash the area with soap and water.

 Report the exposure right away to your supervisor or the person in charge.
-Never decide on your own whether you need more care.
+Do not decide on your own whether you need more care.

 You will need to report:

 - How the needle stick or fluid exposure occurred

 - What type of needle or instrument you were exposed to